Fixing a '500 Internal Server Error' message

 Overview

-A 500 error on your website is a general status code that means something is wrong with your site or server.
-This error displays for a number of reasons, many of which are noted below.
-If none of the steps below fix the error, contact support who can look into the issue further for you.
+A 500 error is a general status code that means something is wrong with your site or server.
+This error can occur for several reasons, many of which are noted below.
+If the steps in this article do not resolve the error, contact support for further assistance.

 The following are a few common causes that will make your site throw a 500 error.